keylime/enhancements/README.md

 New enhancements are labelled as 'backlog'

-Once the pull request is approved and then merged it is labelled as 'in-progress' and work is expected to start (this is not to say you cannoy pre stage work into your own fork first).
+Once the pull request is approved and then merged it is labelled as 'in-progress' and work is expected to start (this is not to say you cannot pre stage work into your own fork first).

 When you then make pull requests to any given Keylime repository, please reference